 - Palm oil (there are some environmental concerns surrounding this one, so I don’t use it.
 Since olive, coconut, and avocado oils meet all of my needs, there’s no need to!)

 Contrary to “vegetable” oils, fruit oils are highly unprocessed.

 Here are the steps for making extra virgin olive oil:

 - Separate the olives from any twigs, leaves, etc.

-- Move the olives to a vibrating screen; shake off any dirt and excess water.
+- Move olives to a vibrating screen; shake off any dirt and excess water.

-- Crush the olives (pits included!) to create a paste.
+- Crush olives (pits included!) to create a paste.

 - To filter the olive oil even more, put it through a large sieve.

-That’s it!
-A similar chemical-free process is used to make the other fruit oils (avocado and coconut).
-This is why olive, avocado, and coconut are the only oils you should consume on a regular basis.
+That’s why olive, avocado, and coconut oils are the only ones you should consume on a regular basis.

 A 4-Step Approach For Eliminating “Vegetable” Oils From Your Diet: